8 Great Reasons To Take A Juneau Whale Watching Tour

 While the first week of May may not be the best time for viewing, whales are prevalent through cruises in August and into the beginning of September.

-So, if you’re considering booking this adventure, here are eight reasons to take a Juneau whale-watching tour.
+In this article, we’ll explore eight compelling reasons to take a Juneau whale watching tour.

-If you’re traveling to Alaska by cruise ship, enjoying sightings from your stateroom balcony is not unusual.
+If traveling to Alaska by cruise ship, enjoying sightings from a stateroom balcony is not unusual.
 However, vessels sail in the deepest parts of the inside passage, and whales usually swim close to the coastline.

-To see them, you need binoculars.
+To see them, we needed binoculars.
 Buy the best whale-watching binoculars for your budget, whether high-end or, if you’re concerned about luggage space, a compact pair instead.
-However, the best way to view the gentle giants is on a tour.
+However, we recommend a tour to get a closer look—no binoculars required.

-There are many private whale tours in Juneau, Alaska, and most will guarantee you’ll see whales, and you WILL!
+There are many private whale tours in Juneau, Alaska, and most have a whale sighting guarantee.
+I’ve taken many tours and seen whales EVERY time!

 2. Small Boat Experience